AleksandrGontcharov/template-dash-multipage-app/README.md

 ### 5. Dockerize your app for deployment

-**Note:** *These instructions do not include how to create a production-grade WSGI server.
-TODO: update these instructions for production.*

 Once the app is complete and functions as desired, it can now be packaged into a docker image so it can be deployed on any number of cloud platforms.

-* edit the `Dockerfile` by editing the relative path to your `index.py` file.
-Open the `Dockerfile` and edit this line:
-* `CMD ["name-of-your-github-repo/index.py"]`

-* In order to run the server from the Docker container, we have to change the last line in index.py as follows and save the file
-* `app.run_server(host='0.0.0.0', port=80, debug=False)`

  Build the docker image by running this command from the parent folder containg `Dockerfile`
 * `docker build -t name-of-your-github-repo .`
   * This builds an image with the name `name-of-your-github-repo`.
 Once it is done,  you can run `docker images` and you should see it listed there.

 Run your created Docker image with
-* `docker run -it --rm -p 8080:80 template-dash-multipage-app`
+* `docker run -it --rm -p 8000:80 name-of-your-github-repo`

 Now you should see a message like this

-You can navigate to http://localhost:8080/ and you should see your app running.
+You can navigate to http://localhost:8000/ and you should see your app running.

 This image can now be pushed to a private container registry and hosted on a cloud provider.
 The instructions for this step should be found in the cloud provider's documentation.

 For reference, here is some documentation for
 Azure: https://code.visualstudio.com/docs/containers/app-service

+For Azure we can push the image to the Azure registry as follows [See the full insturctions here.(https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli):

+Tag the image
+* ` docker tag name-of-your-github-repo mlascontainers.azurecr.io/name-of-your-github-repo`

+Ensure that you are logged in through `az` ([see instructions here](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)) then push the image
+* `docker push mlascontainers.azurecr.io/name-of-your-github-repo`

 ## Authors and acknowledgment

-Created by Alekandr Gontcharov with support by Jason Carayanniotis.
+Created by Aleksandr Gontcharov <alexgoncharov@gmail.com>.

 ## Contributing
 Pull requests are welcome.